jolespin/veba/walkthroughs/recovering_viruses_from_metatranscriptomics.md

 # Set the number of threads to use for each sample.
 Let's use 4
 N_JOBS=4

-# This is the not the default output directory and is customized for metatranscriptomics
+# This is not the default output directory and is customized for metatranscriptomics
 OUT_DIR=veba_output/transcript_assembly

 # Just making sure your log directory is available